 The Forum serves as a platform for members and supporters in articulating common positions, providing support and solidarity, and exerting civic influence on governmental and intergovernmental relations.
 These goals are pursued by bringing together CSF members for joint projects, research and advocacy; by conducting public discussions and dialogues with decision-makers, and by facilitating people-to-people exchanges.

 EU-Russia Civil Society Forum was officially launched at the Founding Meeting on 29 March 2011 in Prague, Czech Republic.
-As of today, the Forum has 180 member and supporter organisations from Russia and 20 EU member states.
+As of today, the Forum has 183 member and supporter organisations from 19 EU member states, Great Britain and Russia.